eefweenink/Migadu-Small-Group-Mail-Distribution/docs/mailbox-setup.md

 ### Create the Mailbox

-1. Go to **Default Mailbox Services** and enable all options, including **ManageSieve** (this is a one-time setup for the first mailbox).
+1. Go to **Default Mailbox Services** and enable all options, including **ManageSieve** (this is a one-time setup for the all mailboxes).
 WARNING: By default, ManageSieve is disabled!
 2. Click **New Mailbox**.
 3. Enter the mailbox details:
    - **Email address** and **Mailbox name**